Skatteetaten/aurora-openshift/docs/openshift.md

 their associated application versions, configurations and delivery schedules required more than OpenShift alone could provide.

-In the course of getting the first few applications running on OpenShift we had already done quite a bit of automation and integration work.
-As the tools and services that provided those features matured and got structured, they became collectively known as the Aurora OpenShift Platform by the end of 2016.
+In the course of getting the first few applications running on OpenShift, quite a few departments of the NTA had been involved in some sort of automation and integration work with the platform; some of them major undertakings.
+By the end of 2016, as the tools and services that provided those integrations matured and got structured, a select set of them became collectivly known as the Aurora OpenShift Platform.

 In December 2016 it was decided that as much possible of the Aurora OpenShift Platform should be open sourced under an APL 2.0 compatible license.